VietDo26/ArticleShopping/README.md

 This Truffle Box has all you need to create a DApp by following the course delivered by [ChainSkills](https://www.udemy.com/getting-started-with-ethereum-solidity-development/).

-This box has been based from [pet-shop-box](https://github.com/truffle-box/pet-shop-box).

 ## Installation

 1. Install Truffle globally.
     ```javascript
     npm install -g truffle
-    ```

-2. Download the box.
-This also takes care of installing the necessary dependencies.
-    ```javascript
-    truffle unbox chainskills/chainskills-box-truffle5
     ```

 3. Run the development console.